 He was later sent on loan to Sheffield United and Rangers before moving to Swansea on a permanent deal in 2012.

-The centre-back joined West Brom in the summer of 2018 and has been a regular for the club in their push for promotion back to the top flight.
+The centre-back joined West Brom in the summer of 2018 and has been a regular for the club, helping them win promotion back to the Premier League.

 At 32, Silvestre was the elder statesman in Arsenal’s starting XI.